Pylons/pyramid/docs/narr/subrequest.rst

 - Calls any :term:`finished callback` functions defined within the subrequest's lifetime.

+The invocation of a subrequest has more or less exactly the same effect as the invocation of a request received by the Pyramid router from a web client when ``use_tweens=True``.
+When ``use_tweens=False``, the tweens are skipped but all the other steps take place.

 It's a poor idea to use the original ``request`` object as an argument to :meth:`~pyramid.request.Request.invoke_subrequest`.
 You should construct a